 10. Rely On Others for Help

-It’s hard for everyone to rely on another person, but it is a must in recovery from a substance use disorder.
+It’s hard for everyone to rely on another person, but recovering from a substance use disorder is necessary.
 Overcoming an addiction alone is difficult.
 You won’t always know what to do when you encounter a trigger, especially in early recovery.
 Also, withdrawal symptoms can continue long after detox.
 Asking for help from professionals can help you find the proper coping methods to minimize cravings, urges, and physical symptoms.

 Reach out for Help Today